KanzGiwa/GasPriceTracker/docs/ABTEST.md

 * Variation 2 (B): A darker background (Black) for higher contrast and improved readability.

 The experiment results will help determine which background color optimally enhances user experience and profile completion rates.

+## A/B Test Name:
+Gas Station Search Radius Optimization

+## User Story Number:
+This A/B test falls under US3: Gas Station Search & Filtering

+## Metrics:
+This experiment will measure key HEART metrics to assess the impact of search radius customization on user engagement and experience.
+The primary metrics include:

+Task Success: Percentage of users who successfully find and select a gas station within their desired radius.

+Engagement: Average time spent searching for a gas station before selecting one.

+Retention: Number of repeat users who return to search for gas stations again within a week.

+## Hypothesis:
+Users want to find nearby gas stations efficiently without being overwhelmed by too many distant options or missing closer, cheaper ones.

+The problem: Some users may prefer a fixed radius to filter results efficiently, while others may want a dynamic search that adjusts based on traffic conditions or fuel savings potential.
+Currently, users manually scroll through search results, which can lead to frustration and drop-off rates.

+The impact: A better search radius system could reduce search time, improve selection efficiency, and increase user satisfaction, leading to higher engagement and retention.

+By testing fixed vs. dynamic search radius settings, we aim to determine which approach enhances usability and helps users make faster, smarter gas station choices.

+## Experiment:
+This experiment will be implemented using Firebase A/B Testing and Firebase Remote Config to assign users different search radius settings dynamically.
+The test will be conducted on a subset of 30% of active users, ensuring no major disruptions for the general user base.

+Users will be randomly split into two groups (50/50 split)

+Event tracking via Firebase Analytics will monitor:

+Search-to-selection time (how fast users pick a station)

+Drop-off rate (if users abandon the search without selecting a station)

+Repeat searches per session (if users struggle to find a suitable option)

+## Variations:
+Control (A): Fixed Radius Selection
+Users manually set a fixed radius (e.g., 5, 10, or 20 miles) before searching.

+Gas stations outside this range are not shown in the search results.

+Variation 2 (B): Dynamic Radius Expansion
+The app automatically adjusts the search radius based on:

+User’s location density (smaller radius in cities, larger in rural areas).

+Traffic conditions (expanding radius if closer gas stations are congested).

+Savings potential (showing farther stations if the price difference is significant).

+Users receive a “Smart Radius Suggestion” to help them decide.